Security Architecture

 Required by compliance

-Certifications like SOC 2, ISMS, PCI DSS require continuous vulnerability management.
+Certifications like SOC 2, ISMS (information security management system based on ISO 27001), PCI DSS require continuous vulnerability management.
 Not just form - the implementation record (when, what was inspected, how it was handled) becomes the audit target.

 Main assessment methods